technative-amsgroup/DFMEA-LLM-Enhanced/Documentation/en/scripts/Introduction.rst

-The structure of our work will include a literature review on the state of the art in these two areas, highlighting the advantages and limitations of LLMs in the context of FMECA and NLP.
+The structure of our work will include a literature review on the state of the art in these two areas, highlighting the advantages and limitations of LLMs in the context of FMEA and NLP.
 We will then propose an integrative framework, illustrated by a case study demonstrating the practical implementation of our methodology.
 Finally, we will discuss the lessons learned and future perspectives for the development of this synergistic approach.